Vega Star Facts: Alpha Lyrae, the Brightest Star in Lyra

 The first star to be photographed

-On July 17, 1850, Vega became the first star other than our Sun to be photographed.
-Astronomers James Adams Whipple and William Cranch Bond captured the star using the daguerreotype technique.
-They focused Vega's light on a photosensitive silver-plated copper sheet and exposed it for about 20 minutes using the 15-inch refractor at Harvard College Observatory.
+On the night of July 16–17, 1850, Vega became the first star other than our Sun to be photographed.
+Astronomers John Adams Whipple and William Cranch Bond captured the star using the daguerreotype technique.
+They focused Vega's light on a photosensitive silver-plated copper sheet and used a long exposure with the 15-inch refractor at Harvard College Observatory.

 Over two decades later, in August 1872, the star made history again.
 This time, amateur astronomer Henry Draper photographed Vega's spectrum.
 The breakdown of Vega's light into its component colors helped scientists reveal its chemical composition.